-As a result of these changes, a maximum of up to 65.4 ha of WRP habitat will be cleared and the home range of an estimated 53 to 79 individuals potentially disturbed, compared to the conservatively estimated abundance of 9,270 individuals within the SCP management zone.
+As a result of these changes, a maximum of up to 60.9 ha of WRP habitat will be cleared and the home range of an estimated 49 to 72 individuals potentially disturbed, compared to the conservatively estimated abundance of 9,270 individuals within the SCP management zone.

-No areas of WRP habitat will be cleared in their entirety and it is unlikely that any entire home range will be removed.
+Given the nature of the clearing, no areas of WRP habitat will be cleared in their entirety.
 Connectivity of WRP habitat along and across the Proposal Area will be maintained through retaining key habitat areas and installing fauna underpasses and / or rope bridges.